 Marketing & External Communications Manager

-Natalie comes to Dorset from the comparably-wintery-but-much-flatter state of Michigan.
-Previously, she has worked in marketing departments at Trinity Repertory Company in Providence, RI, Chautauqua Theater Company in Chautauqua, NY, and Detroit Public Theatre in Detroit, MI.
+Natalie Redmond comes to Dorset from the comparably-wintery-but-much-flatter state of Michigan.
+Previously, she has worked in marketing departments at Trinity Repertory Company, Chautauqua Theater Company, and Detroit Public Theatre.
 Natalie holds a BA in English and Theatre from Rochester College in Rochester Hills, MI.

 Judy Bowman Casting